 - A new approach to inventory tracking.
 IoT software can do a huge part of the work assigned to inventory managers.
-It can manage your storage units, measure inner company resources, check if all of your hardware is in order and make requests to your suppliers no matter are you working in healthcare, retail or web development field.
+It can manage your storage units, measure inner company resources, check if all of your hardware is in order and make requests to your suppliers no matter are you working in the healthcare, retail or web development field.
 And what is more important, IoT software never makes human-factor mistakes.

 - Data collecting and interpreting.
 Any company works with data.
-You may collect information on buyer cycle, record the most popular requirements, study the way people use your online platform and product, and investigate the efficiency of your promotional channels.
+You may collect information on the buyer cycle, record the most popular requirements, study the way people use your online platform and product, and investigate the efficiency of your promotional channels.
 Luckily, technologies allow marketers to pass data processing to special software which collects and properly interprets data.
 Due to this the user experience improvement becomes easy to conduct.

 - Automating efficiency and productivity.
-Internet of things investment opportunities is great for your even if you work in the area that is far from the IT world.
-Connect your business involved devices and give them the right to optimize their work automatically, calculate workflow drawbacks, and look for most frequent reasons for customer service slowing down.
+Internet of things investment opportunities is great for your even if you work in an area that is far from the IT world.
+Connect your business involved devices and give them the right to optimize their work automatically, calculate workflow drawbacks, and look for the most frequent reasons for customer service slowing down.
 IoT implementation can raise the efficiency of your company twice and even more with no extra investments, make the quality of your product higher, and free up staff time for more creative tasks.
 Also, using IoT you can reject hiring low-skilled employees in favor of really skilled ones that could move your company ahead.

 - No-office style.
-Technology has allowed many companies to forget about office concept at all.
+Technology has allowed many companies to forget about the office concept at all.
 Nowadays, employees can interact with each other, using a variety of digital devices.
 The head of the company can also monitor employee performance and know exactly what is happening in the company from outside the physical office.
 This makes it possible to save money on renting premises and hiring specialists residing in your area.